thkoch2001/tvlfyi_depot/nix_gcr/README.md

-# Deployments
+# Nix + Google Cloud Run (i.e. GCR)

-I'm documenting how I currently deploy things.
+I'm documenting how I currently deploy projects that I package with Nix on Google Cloud Run.

 I'd like to automate this workflow as much as possible, and I intend to do just that.
 For now, I'm running things manually until I can design an generalization